-- A decree absolute if you get divorced; or

-- A final order for the dissolution of your registered civil partnership; or

-- Proof of the rental agreement.
+- A decree absolute if you get divorced; or - A final order for the dissolution of your registered civil partnership; or - Proof of ownership of the relevant mortgage.

 We'll also need consent of both lives insured by completing and returning an amendment form issued by us.
 This will include a short questionnaire about the life insured's health, medical history, residency and leisure activities.